Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 - The use of streaming outputs in OpenAI / Azure OpenAI.
 - A clear, visually noticeable difference in the streaming performance between the older gpt-4o-mini / gpt-4o models and the newer o1-mini / o1-preview language models.
-- How to test keyless Entra ID authentication in Azure OpenAI.
+- Testing keyless Entra ID authentication in Azure OpenAI.
 - The ability to cancel an ongoing streaming request using the **Stop** button.
+- Options to formatting AI outputs for code blocks and markdown content.
+- Working with chat history context.

 Technical stack:

 - Node.js, Express server, OpenAI module, @azure/identity for API key and keyless Entra ID authentication, plain JavaScript, and index.html.
+- highlight.js, marked.js

 # Getting started